-(18) Requirements concerning no-parking zones, loading zones, reserved parking or other specially allocated parking areas are subject to enforcement at all times and unauthorized parking in such areas is prohibited.
+(17) Requirements concerning no-parking zones, loading zones, reserved parking or other specially allocated parking areas are subject to enforcement at all times and unauthorized parking in such areas is prohibited.

-(19) Electric vehicles with a valid permit may park in spaces designated with electrical charging stations for the sole purpose of recharging their electric vehicle.
+(18) Electric vehicles with a valid permit may park in spaces designated with electrical charging stations for the sole purpose of recharging their electric vehicle.
 Non-electric vehicles and any electric vehicle found parked beyond the allotted time designated to recharge the vehicle will be cited.
+Any electric vehicle found charging from an electric source other than a vehicular electrical charging station will be cited.

-(20) Commercial services are prohibited unless approved in advance by either PATS or Physical Facilities and may require approval from the Department of Environmental Health & Safety.
+(19) Providing commercial services in parking lots and structures is prohibited unless approved in advance by PATS and may require approval from the Department of Environmental Health & Safety.

 V. MOTOR SCOOTER, MOTORCYCLE, MOPED, BICYCLE, BOAT, TRAILER AND NON-MOTORIZED VEHICLE REQUIREMENTS